Cleveland Torso Murderer: Florence Polillo

-Florence Genevieve Polillo, age 44, was discovered at 2315 to 2325 East 20th Street in Cleveland on January 26, 1936.
-Florence was found dismembered and had been wrapped with paper and packed into half-bushel baskets, but her head was never discovered.
+Florence Genevieve Polillo (44) was discovered at 2315 to 2325 East 20th Street on January 26, 1936.
+Polillo was found dismembered and had been wrapped with paper and packed into half-bushel baskets, but her head was never discovered.
 The autopsy report stated that her cause of death was a slit throat.
 Due to the lack of the head, the coroner could not definitively rule her death a homicide.